 - Papers are generally between 3000 and 7500 words (10-25 double-spaced pages), including citations.

-- Research that on human subjects, including that which presents case studies and hypothesis testing, may require IRB approval before it can be published in gnovis.
+- Research on human subjects, including case studies and hypothesis testing, may require IRB approval before it can be published in gnovis.
 For information on IRB approval, please visit Georgetown University IRB Guidelines.

 - Submissions citations must be in author-date Chicago Style format and must have in-text parenthetical citations (author, date, pg. #) with an alphabetical end bibliography.
 The following are examples of “Author Date” format as listed on the Owl Purdue CMS style guide: